 Suzi still enjoys travelling but whilst at home enjoys the garden, loves cooking, eating out, good wines and plays in the local crib league. email@example.com

-Richard Strickland – Vice Chairman and Chair of Finance.
+Richard Strickland – Chair of Finance.
 Richard has lived with his wife, Jean, in Walberton since 2006, having previously lived in Malta, Canada, Brazil, Croatia, London, Brighton & France.
 A varied career included journalism, airline management and consulting.
 Latterly, he ran his own businesses: in turn a wine importer-wholesalers in East Sussex then a residential language school near Cognac that later became a guest house-gites complex with a wine ancillary.

 Since returning to the UK, Richard worked for 9 years part-time as a TEFL host-tutor but has now decided to devote more time to local issues.
 He’s interested in almost everything from food & wine to sports and a dozen grandchildren; while golf is his principal pastime. firstname.lastname@example.org